Free Camper Van Electrical Diagrams

 Step 1: Figure out your needs with a load calculation.
 We have a detailed blog post including sample load calculations you can use for this step.
 This exercise will really help you with the next two steps!

 Step 2: Make a foundational decision on the type of system you'll be building.
-We've narrowed this down for you to four basic approaches/architectures - all of which use lithium type batteries. and each one has a detailed blog post, free example wiring diagram, and, for the Victron-bases systems, a discounted Victron Energy product bundle that you can configure to your specific needs.
+We've narrowed this down to three basic approaches/architectures - all of which use lithium-type batteries, and each one has a detailed blog post, free example wiring diagram, and, for the Victron-based systems, a discounted Victron Energy product bundle that you can configure to your specific needs.
 You'll save a bundle with our bundles!
-You can think of this as the primary components.
+You can think of this as the primary components and the products in the bundle are specific to the architecture/system design you've chosen.

 Step 3: Add on the "accessories" that you need for your particular system with our discounted accessories bundle that includes everything from shore power inlets to circuit protection and wiring.
-These are the products that will tie everything together into a fully functional power system!
+These are the products that will tie everything together into a fully functional power system but are not specific to a particular example wiring diagram/architecture.

 Finally, we have tons of other resources on our blog about power systems.

 The most affordable and easiest to install for a basic camper van electrical system that charges with solar, when driving through DC-DC chargers and also through an inverter/charger when you have shore power.
-You can use any deep cycle batteries with this system but we recommend high-quality lithium batteries with internal BMS systems like Victron SuperPak or a great value like SOK.
+You can use any standard, internal BMS battery with this system but we recommend high-quality lithium batteries with internal BMS systems like Victron SuperPak or a great value like SOK.
 Other examples include Battleborn, Dakota and others.

 If you need a fairly large power system, and therefore large batteries with high amp hour capacity, you start to benefit from batteries that use an external BMS which allows you to fit more battery storage in the same footprint.
 Starting with this system and using a Lynx Smart BMS makes for a simple upgrade to a dedicated secondary alternator in the future.

 If you need the best off-grid capability with large “loads” like air conditioners, this is the most reliable and powerful way to keep your battery bank charged up.
 This system is based on our “external BMS” system but adds the dedicated charging alternator.
-We have a 3-part blog post about this approach: an introductory post, a deep dive on how to use Lithionics batteries, and another deep dive on how to use Victron Smart lithium batteries.
+We have multiple blog posts about this approach including a deep dive on a Victron-based, 12-volt secondary alternator system, another deep dive on a 48-volt secondary alternator system, and a deep dive into the Wakespeed WS500 alternator regulator.